MorelliDUniFr/dia-font-classification/README.md

 ### 4.2 Data Preprocessing
 The data is preprocessed using the following step:
+* Image adaptation:
-* Resizing the images to 32x150 pixels,
+    * Resizing the images to 32x150 pixels
-* Or binarizing the images, but with a rescaling to 32x150 pixels
+    * Binarizing the images
+    * Padding the images
+    * Padding the images and binarizing them
 * Normalizing the images

-Another option of preprocessing could be done by padding all the images with some white pixels in order to have all the images of the same size, but this adds a lot of computation time, since all the images are going to be 5x bigger.
-So we are not going to use this method.

 ## 5 Model Selection and Training
 The following table shows the different models that we are going to use to solve the task, with some information about them.